Talking to Black Nerds About What This 'Black Panther' Film Means to Them

 Having a Black Panther movie is the first major victory on the path of having black heroes hit the mainstream.
 It’s bigger for me because most of my favourite heroes are black; Static Shock, Luke Cage, Anansi, Falcon, Black Lightning and plenty more. - Guens Delius

-Aside from being one of my favourite Marvel characters it shows Hollywood and the world that an all-black cast can fill theatres and make millions just as an all-white cast can.
-Black power matters, and it’s time that everyone realizes that. - Edward Walker
+Aside from being one of my favourite Marvel characters, it shows Hollywood and the world that an all-black cast can fill theatres and make millions just as an all-white cast can.
+Black power matters, and it’s time that everyone realises that. - Edward Walker

 I’m happy that my niece will have some strong black female characters to emulate and look up to.
 Oh, and to cosplay as! - Sherice Piece

 My father was the one who introduced me to comics.
 When I was little, he would read them to me as bedtime stories.
 He’d change his voice with each character and I’d be enthralled with these super heroes with flaws like me.
-When Spider-Man came out, my dad didn’t care for theaters, so we waited to watch it in the comfort of our living room, away from those “bad ass kids.”
+When Spider-Man came out, my dad didn’t care for theatres, so we waited to watch it in the comfort of our living room, away from those "bad ass kids".
 He told me that the movie was just like the comics.
 He had this wonder and excitement about him.
-He then lifted one finger and said, “Tiff, if they can do that with Black Panther..” he never finished the statement.
-He passed away on Nov, 2011.
+He then lifted one finger and said, "Tiff, if they can do that with Black Panther..." he never finished the statement.
+He passed away in November, 2011.

 When I heard about the film, I froze.
-It wasn’t like hearing about Thor or Captain America...this was deep.
+It wasn’t like hearing about Thor or Captain America... this was deep.
 Something my dad couldn't even fathom.
-He went through segregation, he was called a “nigger” and I’m sure there were times when he had to swallow his pride.
-It’s not about the caliber of the film, it’s about the struggle.
+He went through segregation, he was called a "nigger", and I’m sure there were times when he had to swallow his pride.
+It’s not about the calibre of the film, it’s about the struggle.
 The plight and strength that stands within those beautiful dark skin tones.
 The hair, and familiar people with textures like mine.
-To me this is about little girls and boys seeing representation come to light without the stereotypes that make us out just as thugs, video hoes, athletes or rappers.
-They can see Dora Milaje and Black Panther and say, “hey, I can be a hero too.” - Okamiko Nyothoun
+To me, this is about little girls and boys seeing representation come to light without the stereotypes that make us out just as thugs, video hoes, athletes or rappers.
+They can see Dora Milaje and Black Panther and say, "Hey, I can be a hero too." - Okamiko Nyothoun

 This film means that I and the black children and teens of this present generation have a figure to look up to that reminds us of the power and majesty that lies inside of each one of us.
 We are strong, wise, beautiful, cunning, benevolent, resilient, intrepid and glorious.
 We are capable of so many great things, if only we believe in ourselves, and not just take the opportunity but make the opportunity.
 We are Marvel-lous. - Nicholas Taylor